y2q-actionman/cl-annot-revisit/README.md

 Adds `type` declaration or proclamation into BODY.
 How this is expanded is described in `cl-annot-revisit:special` description.

-Next example is "1.
+The following example is "1.
 Adding a declaration" case:

 ```common-lisp
 (cl-annot-revisit:type integer x